morpho-org/sdks/packages/morpho-ts/README.md

 customFormat.short.digits(1).of(1234.5678); // "1234.5"
 ```

+> [!NOTE]
-> [!NOTE] > custom formatters will be impacted by `all` default options but not by type-specific default options
+> Custom formatters will be impacted by `all` default options but not by type-specific default options

 ---